2qx/future-bitcoin-cash/org/audit/initial_review.feedback.md

 The Coupon contracts offer a discount to anyone spending a minium amount of BCH as the first output on a specific contract, as long as the coupon is the last input, i.e. limit one per transaction.

-As such, there is no logic specific to CashTokens or the Vault system in the Coupons and the template could be used to incentivize any number of activities, provided there is some inherent cost (i.e. time) associated with the transaction or it's outputs.
+As such, there is no logic specific to CashTokens or the Vault system in the Coupons and the template could be used to incentivize any number of activities, provided there is some inherent cost (i.e. money & time) associated with the transaction or it's outputs.